Chapter 8:

 They were everywhere.

-Some were slumped over metal, others twisted across broken tiles, a few half-buried under rubble.
+Slumped over metal, twisted across broken tiles, half-buried under rubble.
 Most of them were guards.

 I walked past one guard slowly.
 His uniform was charred black, and his chest looked like it had been torn open by shrapnel.
 But something else caught my eye—his arm.
 It was bent backward at the elbow, unnaturally, and his shoulder had deep bruises around it.

-Like someone had grabbed it and snapped it barehanded.
+Like someone had grabbed it and snapped barehanded.

 I crouched down and checked.
 The bone had broken clean, and the bruises matched the size of a human grip.